Skip to content

 Click the View Merge Redline button on the file.

 The merged version will appear in the document viewer.
-Changes from different sources will appear in a unique color.
+Changes from different authors will appear in a unique color.

 You can download the merged version as a Word (.docx) file with track changes.